gdcho/QDSHacks/README.md

 STREAM_APP_ID=YOUR_STREAM_APP_ID
 ```

-4. **Clone Repository**: Clone the repository to your local machine:
+4. **Clone Repository**: Clone the repository to your local machine: `git clone https://github.com/gdcho/QDSHacks'

-5. **Install Dependencies**: Navigate to the project directory and install dependencies:
+5. **Install Dependencies**: Navigate to the project directory and install dependencies: 'npm install'

-6. **Build Application**: Execute the following command to build the application:
+6. **Build Application**: Execute the following command to build the application: 'npm run build'

-7. **Run Locally**: Start the application locally using:
+7. **Run Locally**: Start the application locally using: 'npm run dev'

 Now, your application should be up and running locally, ready for use.